Embodiment

 Mindfulness is about remaining open to a situation, whatever it brings, and being aware of what is happening.
 It has become a bit synonymous with paying attention to a very slim subset of experience.
 I think it’s more meaningful to aim to become aware of what is going on, whatever that is.

-A lot of deep and productive mindfulness practice is about proactively opening your mind to aspects of your experience that you usually resist or aren’t normally aware of – the more mystical or challenging aspects of life, for example.
+A lot of deep and productive mindfulness practice is about proactively opening your mind to aspects of your experience that you usually resist or aren’t normally aware of, for example, the more mystical or challenging aspects of life.

 Friendliness helps with this because it creates a way of opening to the world where you can assume that you are in in together with life or with people around you.
 Rather than going into opposition with the world and adopting fixed mindsets, you retain a curious, calm and open mind to what is happening.